wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 - `Theme` added a new string attribute called `stylesheet` to store identifier used to construct helper links
 - `Theme` added a new number attribute called `order` to store the display order retrieved by
 - Added new entity `Person`
+- `Blog` added a new boolean attribute called `canUploadFiles` to store upload_files capability on a blog

 ## WordPress 39 (@sergioestevao 2015-09-09)